paul4forest/forestproductsdemand/docs/ExploreData/explore.md

 <a name="EstimationData"></a>
-Plot log of the estimation data ! add colors per year, then colors per net trade !
+Plot log of the estimation data
 -------------------------------
 We will estimate the model
 $$ log(Consumption) = \beta_0 + \beta_1 log(GDP) + $$